 Adequacy¶

-The implementation in quivers.dsl.compiler.Compiler is a concrete realisation of the denotational semantics.
+The implementation in quivers.dsl.compiler.Compiler is a concrete realization of the denotational semantics.
 This page states and sketches a proof of the adequacy theorem connecting the two.

 1. The compiler as a function¶